Poor Man's LVM on OpenBSD

 Then, continue normally and reboot.

-Personnally, I use a pre-built Virtual Machine but YMMV.
+Personally, I use a pre-built virtual machine, but YMMV.

 On a default OpenBSD installation, you can create up to 4 virtual disks.
 As we are going to use 1 disk per partition, that won't be enough.